leandromoreira/digital_video_introduction/README.md

 ## 4th step - quantization

 When we throw away some of the coefficients, in the last step (transform), we kinda did some form of quantization.
-This step is where we chose to lose information (the **lossy part**) or in simple terms we'll **quantize coefficients to achieve compression**.
+This step is where we chose to lose information (the **lossy part**) or in simple terms, we'll **quantize coefficients to achieve compression**.

 How can we quantize a block of coefficients?
 One simple method would be a uniform quantization, we take a block and **divide it by a single value** (10) and round this value.